rasberry/ImageFunctions/README.md

 * AS2 has an off-by-one error when using --rect option

 ### PixelateDetails ###
+* Paralellize and add progress bar

 ### Derivatives ###
+* Paralellize and add progress bar
 * maybe add other types of derivatives

 ### ZoomBlur ###